 Ultimate Guide to Lotte World Busan Theme Park

-Located inside the Osiria Tourist Complex in Gijang County, Lotte World Busan spans four times larger than the Seoul Lotte World theme park.
+Located inside the Osiria Tourist Complex in Gijang County, Lotte World Adventure Busan spans four times larger than the Seoul Lotte World theme park.
 It has six zones and 17 attractions and rides, some of which are extreme rides you can’t find in other South Korean theme parks.

+The theme park is designed to stand out with its indoor and outdoor destinations.
+Inside the theme park, you can do several exciting things: entertainment, rides, eating, picture-taking, and more.
 Do you want to experience the dreamy thrill Lotte World Busan’s timeless adventure offers?
 Let’s go!

 In a hurry?
 Check out the Best Busan Lotte World Day Pass Price!

-Opening Hours & Location
+Lotte World Adventure Busan Opening Hours & Location

-The theme park is located at 42, Dongbusangwangwang-ro, Gijang-gun, Busan.
-Its usual hours are from 10:00 AM to 9:00 PM.
+• The theme park is located at 42, Dongbusangwangwang-ro, Gijang-gun, Busan.

-Ticket Prices
+Lotte World Adventure Busan Ticket Prices

-Tickets start around ₩15,000-₩62,000.
+Tickets start around ₩16,000-₩64,000.
 Price will depend on your age group: baby, child, youth, and adult.

 (19 years and up)